Common Wasp (Vespula vulgaris)

 Nests in Cavities may be enlarged over many months to accommodate the growing nest.

-Other common nest sites for this Vespula vulgaris include loft spaces, underfloor spaces via air bricks and another very dangerous location is compost bins.
+Other common nest sites for Vespula vulgaris include loft spaces, underfloor spaces via air bricks and another very dangerous location is compost bins.

 At maturity, the nest will hold anything from 5000 – 50000+ individuals as this common species of wasp produces some of the very largest and thus most dangerous nests of any native paper wasp.